Dutchnaoteam/Development/democode/remotecontrol/nao_remotecontrol_v2.0/README.txt

 CREATING A NEW EVENTHANDLER
 #################
-An event handler consists of the following interfaces: (function names)
+An eventHandler consists of (at least) the following interfaces:

 - init(<naoipadress>)
 - getButtonDefinition()